ManatiCR/manati-vm/README.md

 In order to create a database, the VM installs mysql.
 With user: root, and password: password.
 This values can be changed with the variable "mysql_root_password" in group_vars/dev_vm

 This machine uses NFS file sharing in order to share a folder that will have the sites (/www).
-If you have an encrypted home folder, NFS will most likely make your computer kabum and the earth explode.
+If you have an encrypted home folder, NFS will most likely make your computer kaboom and the earth explode.

 ![Earth explode](http://www.contentthatworks.com/blogs/Pauls/wp-content/uploads/2013/05/earth-exploding-o.gif "Earth explode")